A NEW COLUMBINE?

 Keeping kids safe should be a paramount concern.
 So kudos on the purpose for this proposal.

 However, if Columbine is now “one of the safest schools in the nation,” after its rebuilding in 1999-2000, I’m not convinced that a 60 million rebuild will make it even marginally safer.
+Also, the level of education has grown exponentially since then.
+Before, students had to sit almost all weekend to write their papers.
+Now everything has changed.
+To improve your writing skills and knowledge, all you have to do is ask to write my paper for me, experienced writers.
+Such cooperation dramatically improves a student's writing skills without wasting time.

 The emotionally disturbed or unstable have been making their pilgrimages to a building that isn’t the Columbine building of 1999.
 Why would they desist from this practice merely because another new Columbine Building, with the same name, is constructed?
 I believe Columbine is less a building or place and more an idea or symbol for those about whom we are most concerned.
 I suggest that this is a proposal based on the suspect assumption that irrational and emotionally troubled people would suddenly be inspired by logic to not fixate on Columbine merely because of a new building.
 If you want to really eliminate threats, you’d have to consider eliminating Columbine the place.